Genome-wide gene expression in a pharmacological hormonal transition model and its relation to depressive symptoms

-METHODS: Longitudinal gene expression (Illumina Human HT12.v4) and DNA methylation data (Infinium HumanMethylation450K BeadChip) from 60 women (30 GnRHa, 30 placebo) was generated (Trial ID: NCT02661789).
-Differences between baseline and two follow-up points (initial stimulation and subsequent early suppression phase) in the biphasic ovarian hormone response to GnRHa were assessed in R using linear mixed effects models.
+METHODS: Longitudinal gene expression (Illumina Human HT12.v4) and DNA methylation data (Infinium HumanMethylation450K BeadChip) from 60 women (30 GnRHa, 30 placebo) were generated (Trial ID: NCT02661789).
+Differences between baseline and two follow-up points (initial stimulation- and subsequent early suppression phase) in the biphasic ovarian hormone response to GnRHa were assessed using linear mixed effects models.

-RESULTS: Genome-wide analysis revealed 588 probes differentially expressed from GnRHa intervention to first stimulatory phase follow-up (intervention group x time) after 10% fdr multiple testing correction.
-Of these, 56% genes were also significantly associated with estradiol changes over time (proxy for GnRHa response magnitude), 11% were associated with changes in depressive symptoms and 41% were associated with changes in neocortical serotonin transporter binding.
-The genes were implicated in TGF beta Signaling, Adipogenesis, Regulation of Actin Cytoskeleton and Focal Adhesion pathways and enriched for DNA methylation changes (p=0.006).
+RESULTS: Genome-wide analysis revealed 588 probes differentially expressed from GnRHa intervention to first stimulatory phase follow-up (intervention group × time) after 10% fdr multiple testing correction.
+Of these, 54% genes were also significantly associated with estradiol changes over time (proxy for GnRHa response magnitude), 9.5% were associated with changes in depressive symptoms, and 38% were associated with changes in neocortical serotonin transporter binding.
+The genes were implicated in TGF beta signaling, adipogenesis, regulation of actin cytoskeleton, and focal adhesion pathways and enriched for DNA methylation changes (P = 0.006).

-CONCLUSIONS: These findings point towards an altered peripheral blood transcriptomic landscape in a pharmacological model of sex-hormone-induced depressive symptoms.
-This article is protected by copyright.
-All rights reserved.
+CONCLUSIONS: These findings point toward an altered peripheral blood transcriptomic landscape in a pharmacological model of sex-hormone-induced depressive symptoms.

 Source: My publications feed from NCBI